hoprob/Systemtestning_Labb1/README.md

 7. Bank loan
 8. Log out

-## ABOUT THE PROJECT - Classes and objects
+## ABOUT THE PROGRAM - Classes and objects
 ### StoreAndLoad
 This class reads data from the text-files (Users, Users - Backup, Accounts, Accounts - Backup, Transactions, Transactions - Backup).
 If these files are lost, the program will print
 “System maintenance is ongoing” and then it will shut down.